 We may also provide personal information about individuals to organisations outside the Westpac Group who help deliver or support the provision of products and services to you.
 To protect personal information, we enter into contracts with our service providers and other third parties that require them to comply with applicable Privacy Laws and certain Westpac policies and standards relating to data protection and information security.
 These contracts, amongst other things, require our service providers to only use the personal information we disclose to them for the specific role we ask them to perform.

 Generally, we use contracted service providers to help us in our business activities.
-For example, they may help us provide you with products and services, deliver technology or other support for our business systems, refer us to new customers, or assist us with marketing and data analysis.
+For example, they may help us provide you with products and services, provide us with insurance, lenders mortgage insurance or reinsurance, deliver technology or other support for our business systems, refer us to new customers, or assist us with marketing and data analysis.
 These organisations may include:

 - our agents, contractors and contracted service providers (for example, mailing houses, technology service providers and cloud storage providers);